Subscribe today to recieve 15% off your next order

 Where do your ingredients come from?
 Does Laughing Dog use free range ingredients?
 Are your ingredients ethically sourced?

 Here at Laughing Dog we pride ourselves on ensuring that all of our ingredients are carefully sourced right here on our family farm.
-If we cannot use our own ingredients (for example, our own farm-grown oats and barley go into our wheat free dog foods and dog treats) we source the ingredients ourselves from approved suppliers only; we work to the British Retail Consortium standards (BRC for short; this is a global standard of food safety and quality).
+If we cannot use our own ingredients (for example, our own farm-grown oats and barley go into our wheat free dog foods and dog treats) we source the ingredients ourselves from approved suppliers only; we meet the British Retail Consortium standards (BRC for short; this is a global standard of food safety and quality).
 Not all of our ingredients are free range (the supply of free range ingredients in the UK does not meet the demand for it in the pet food industry) but we use only the highest quality of ingredients.
-As much as possible we try to use British; however, if this is not possible we source our high quality meat and meals from Europe.
-All meat that we use meets human grade standards and is ethically sourced.
+As much as possible we try to use British; however, if this is not possible we source our high quality chicken, duck, beef, lamb, turkey, salmon and white fish from Europe.
+All meat and meals that we use is producted from animals and fish that have been passed as fit for human consumption and meet our ethically sourcing guidelines.

 All our dog food is made to FEDIAF guidelines.